 If the water can’t be drained, such as in a koi pond, swimming pool, sauna, or hot tub, the pest control experts at Cowleys Pest Services will work with the homeowner to provide effective solutions that will keep your outdoor water safe and mosquito-free.
 Cowleys Pest Services has access to professional-use only larvicides that are capable of wiping out the upcoming generation of mosquitoes.
 Chemical control of adult mosquitoes should be considered when an event or some outdoor activity is being planned and you don’t want mosquitoes spoiling the special occasion.
 Cowleys Pest Services can make sure that your special wedding or family event stays special without the annoying buzzing of kamikaze mosquitoes hell-bent on ruining your affair.

 If mosquitoes on your property are causing you concern, call or contact Cowleys Pest Services today for a thorough inspection and free estimate.
-We proudly service Edison, Woodbridge, Lakewood, Toms River, Brick, Trenton, Piscataway, Old Bridge, Middletown, Princeton Junction, and the surrounding areas.
+We proudly service Edison, Somerset, Lakewood, Toms River, Brick, Bridgewater, Piscataway, Old Bridge, Middletown, Princeton Junction, and the surrounding areas.